 Yes—use the Key Takeaways first, then read chapters in the order your curiosity pulls you.

-Themes include programming, graphics, ai, vulkan, plus context from read, 2026, excerpt, time.
+Themes include programming, graphics, ai, vulkan, plus context from read, trailer, 2026, movie.

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.